dangarmat/dangarmat.github.io/_posts/2018-04-30 Twitter Sentiment on Azure.md

 write.csv(output_file, "portland_health_tweets.csv", row.names = FALSE)
 ```

-Ready to go, in 5....4....3....
+Ready to go, in 5....4....

 ## 3. Create an Azure ML Studio Prediction Experiment to classify Tweets

 This part takes time.
 I used [this walthrough](https://gallery.azure.ai/Experiment/f43e79f47d8a4219bf8613d271ea2c45) as a guide.
 It took a few hours.
-I also created a free Azure account following some guidance from many help files and some videos.
+I also created a free Azure account following some guidance from many help files and these two videos:

 * [An Introduction to Data Science on Azure | Nick Wienholt](https://www.youtube.com/watch?v=sUN5eIfbVM0)
 * [Getting started with Azure demo](https://azure.microsoft.com/en-us/get-started/webinar/on-demand/) kind of C# heavy, only watched half so far

+The end product is pretty looking and relatively easy to follow the logic, if not a bit over-structured for many things.

 ![nlp_twitter_mlstudio_1](/images/nlp_twitter_mlstudio_1.PNG)

 It's a lot of work and persistence to go through all the help files it takes to set this all up.
 They keys are always asked for, and not always easy to find.
 I'm glossing over probably the hardest part.
 It can be done, but it takes time.
 Lots of errors needed to be debugged - for example, sometimes need to use Classic Service rather than New Service.
 Sometimes the data comes back differently than expected (see the new line issue above).
 I had to upgrade my Azure ML server to process the example in the walk-through.
-Of course it's free.
-I had to turn off my VM machine I'd spun up from the second video, as detailed in the money saving tricks at [Top 10 Tricks to Save Money with Azure Virtual Machines](https://buildazure.com/2017/04/08/top-10-tricks-to-save-money-with-azure-virtual-machines/)
+Also turned off my VM machine I'd spun up from the second video, as detailed in the money saving tricks at [Top 10 Tricks to Save Money with Azure Virtual Machines](https://buildazure.com/2017/04/08/top-10-tricks-to-save-money-with-azure-virtual-machines/)

 ![nlp_twitter_mlstudio_2](/images/nlp_twitter_mlstudio_1.PNG)

+Azure ML Studio does seems heavily geared towards creating a prediction API, so that's what my result prediction model above next turned into.
 Eventually I did get a request-response (1 tweet at a time) API up and running.
 You can test it at:
 [https://twitternlp.azurewebsites.net/Default.aspx](https://twitternlp.azurewebsites.net/Default.aspx)

-Also got a nice batch API, here showing the tweets output file about to be processed.
+Also got a [nice batch API](https://twitternlpbatch.azurewebsites.net/), showing the tweets output file about to be processed below.

 ## 4. Process Tweets
 First time you upload, could do it here as an upload.
 Going forward, once it's uploaded, if you make any changes to the model and want to rerun on the same data, can do it from the Blob Storage: